Find your farm’s best electric poultry netting with this list of tested and approved products.

 Premier offers a variety of electrical poultry netting products, but this electric fence is, without a doubt, one of the best.

-Portable and easy to assemble, it protects predators like coyotes, foxes, dogs, and raccoons.
+It is portable and easy to assemble and protects predators like coyotes, foxes, dogs, and raccoons.

-When we used this product, the only issue we noticed was that the fence is easily overcome by the growth of grass and weeds around the bottom – it loses a charge easily if you aren’t careful about doing routine maintenance.
+When we used this product, the only issue we noticed was that the fence is easily overcome by the growth of grass and weeds around the bottom – it easily loses a charge if you aren’t careful about routine maintenance.